 Due to its central location in Vienna’s Innere Stadt, it is usually starting point in the exploration of Vienna and a popular meeting place.
 A visit to St. Stephen’s Cathedral is a must when visiting Vienna and Austria.

 Visiting of church premises is free, except during the mass (when you can visit as a churchgoer, not as a tourist).
 There are regular classical music concerts with paid entrance, but they are usually held in the evening, so there is plenty of time to explore church during the day.

 - The mosaic on the roof consists of over 230,000 colored tiles.

 - One of the church bells, the Pummerin, is the 2nd largest free-swinging church bell in Europe.

 - Stephansdom is one of the most popular venues for classical music concerts in Vienna.

-- Among many statues and ornaments, there is a one nicknamed ‘Christ with a toothache’ due to peculiar head position of Christ in the statue.
+- Among many statues and ornaments, there is one nicknamed ‘Christ with a toothache’ due to the peculiar head position of Christ in the statue.

 - The famous Maria Pötsch Icon was reportedly seen ‘crying’ several times.